1999 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 1999 Dime

-The reverse design centers on a flaming torch representing liberty, flanked by an olive branch on the left symbolizing peace and an oak branch on the right representing strength and independence.
-This symbolic trilogy creates a powerful visual statement about American values that emerged from World War II’s conclusion.
+The reverse centers on a flaming torch representing liberty, flanked by an olive branch on the left (peace) and an oak branch on the right (strength).
+This symbolic trio was designed to reflect American values emerging from World War II.

 Other Features Of The 1999 Dime